moments matter

 5 Ways to Help Protect Your Loved Ones Against Senior Fraud

-Being aware of and protecting ourselves against fraud is a fact of life.
+Being aware of and protecting ourselves against fraud is a necessary aspect of life.
 Sadly, older adults are targeted more often.
 It’s assumed, not always accurately, by many scam artists that older adults are more vulnerable.
-They rely on gullibility, loneliness, and a lack of tech savvy to target older adults.
+They rely on gullibility, loneliness, and a lack of technological know-how to target older adults.
 However, you can help your loved ones become aware of common scam tactics and how to protect against them.
 Here’s how.

-Know what bills your loved one pays, when, and how often.
-Create a spreadsheet of any accounts, usernames, and passwords they use for online transactions.
-Encourage your loved one to always consult with you before taking action one anything financial that is out of the ordinary.
+Know what bills your loved one pays, when and how often.
+Create a spreadsheet of any accounts, usernames and passwords they use for online transactions.
+Encourage your loved one to always consult with you before taking action on anything financial that is out of the ordinary.

 Help your loved one by reminding them not to share financial, banking, personal, social security, or Medicare information with anyone they don’t already know and trust.
 That goes for phone calls and emails.
 A good rule of thumb is never to give out that information without first checking with a family member or trusted advisor.

 Some telemarketers can also really put on the pressure.
 Put yourself and your loved one on the national “Do Not Call” registry.
 Just call 1-888-382-1222 or go online at donotcall.gov.
-You should see a reduction in calls in a few weeks.
+You should see a reduction in calls in a few weeks.guide to senior living

-A similar tactic using email is called phishing.
-An email arrives that often looks official and asks for sensitive information like a credit card number or social security number.
+A similar scamming tactic that utilizes email or texts is called phishing.
+A message arrives that often looks official and asks for sensitive information like a credit card number or social security number.
 Or it may encourage the reader to click a link or open an attachment.
-If you don’t know who sent the email, don’t trust it.
+If you don’t know who sent the email or text, don’t trust it.
 Recommend that your loved one not open anything that looks questionable and wait until you can take a look to see if it’s safe.
+Common email and text scams to be aware of are:

 One type of scam is to go door-to-door offering to do work or provide services.
 Usually, they want payment up-front but may never get around to doing the work.
 If your loved one needs household help, use a reputable service like HomeAdvisor or Angie’s List.